sbobrowicz/Zybo-Z7-20-base-sdsoc/README.md

    routed as a normal signal (not on the global clock network).
 This caused insanely long build times and failure to meet timing.
 The current work around is to manually insert a BUFG on FCLK1 using a util_ds_buf IP core.

+2. Audio is not tested

+## Questions for Xilinx

+1. Is it possible to get initramdisk rootfs mode to work when the ramdisk size is greater than 128 MB?